Anthony Quinton Keasbey: U.S. attorney

 In April 1861, he received the appointment of U.S. attorney for the district of New Jersey from President Lincoln, and in 1865 was reappointed.
 It was discovered, however, after Lincoln's death, that the commission for his 1865 reappointment had not been signed, and Keasbey was thereupon appointed by President Johnson until the next session of the senate.
 In 1866, he was regularly commissioned for another term of four years.
 In 1870 he was reappointed by President Grant, and again in 1874.
 In 1879 the office was once more accorded to him for a term of four years.
 He thus held this position continuously from the spring of 1861 to that of 1886, a period of unbroken incumbency longer than that of any other U.S. district attorney in the Union.

 Later life

 In 1876 the partnership which existed between Keasbey and Parker was dissolved, and Keasbey associated with himself his two of his sons, Edward Quinton and George, under the firm name of A. Q. Keasbey & Sons.
 He made several valuable contributions to the pamphlet and periodical literature of his day, and without seeking reputation as a poet, wrote and privately printed for many beautiful verses such as his book From the Hudson to the St. John's.
 He authored a few books under a pseudonym and some anonymously, and books have been made from his notes and poems after his death.

-Death

 Keasbey died on April 4, 1895, while in Rome.